sejungkwak/connect-4/README.md

 - Flowchart

   - I have found Ahmad M. Sarhan, Adnan Shaout and Michele Shock's study paper [Real-Time Connect 4 Game Using Artificial Intelligence](https://thescipub.com/pdf/jcssp.2009.283.289.pdf).
 The study itself did not influence this project because it was implementing AI using the influence mapping algorithm in C++.
-However, the flowcharts in the paper influenced me on how to create my own flowchart.
+However, the flowcharts in the paper helped me create my own flowchart.

 [Back To **Table of Contents**](#table-of-contents)